Francesco Rutelli: Biography

-Born in Rome, he entered politics joining the Radical Party, for which he was then elected secretary in 1980, aged 26.
+Born in Rome, Rutelli entered politics joining the Radical Party, for which he was then elected secretary in 1980, aged 26.
 With the Radicals, Rutelli championed humanitarian and libertarian policies such as unilateral disarmament, abolition of nuclear power plants, conscientious objection to the compulsory national service, eradication of world hunger, decriminalisation of the use of cannabis.
 At those times the political action of the Italian Radicals was self-defined as inspired by the Gandhian non-violent movement.

 First elected as deputy in 1983, confirming his office in 1987 and 1992, he then joined the Federation of the Greens in the late 1980s, becoming one of the party's leading figures, and developing new environmental campaigns.
 He was then chosen as Ministry of Environment and Urban Areas in 1993, although he resigned after one day in the post.
 That same year, he was first elected Mayor of Rome as centre-left coalition candidate, defeating centre-right candidate Gianfranco Fini.
 Being reelected in 1997, with 985.000 popular votes, the highest in the history of the City, Rutelli held the position until 2001.

-He also served as a Member of European Parliament from 1999 to 2004.
-There he's been committed to promote initiatives for the abolition of death penalty, freedom of information improvement and against corruption.
+He also served as a member of European Parliament from 1999 to 2004.
+There he's been committed to promote initiatives for the abolition of death penalty, freedom of information improvement, and against corruption.

-From the mid-1990s onwards his views appeared increasingly moderate.
+From the mid-1990s onwards, his views appeared increasingly moderate.
 Rutelli was defeated by Silvio Berlusconi in the 2001 general election as Prime Minister candidate for the centre-left Olive Tree coalition, gathering 16.4 million votes, against 16.9 million of the right wing coalition.
 He was also one of the founders of the Democrats, which became part of Democracy is Freedom – The Daisy.
 Rutelli led the party until it merged into the Democratic Party on 14 October 2007.

-Francesco Rutelli's role in the Daisy – a party with strong ties with Italian Christian heritage – is considered by his opponents a singular upshot after a fairly erratic journey within Italian progressive politics, mainly because of his past social-libertarian and green experiences.
+Rutelli's role in the Daisy – a party with strong ties with Italian Christian heritage – is considered by his opponents a singular upshot after a fairly erratic journey within Italian progressive politics, mainly because of his past social-libertarian and green experiences.